James H. Barrow Biological Field Station

 A Real-life Experience Is Awaiting You

-The Field Station is a living learning and research lab that offers students opportunities that can’t be found on most other campuses.
-Its unique buildings, animals, wildlife rehabilitation center and natural and semi-natural areas are maintained entirely by college students under the direction of faculty and professional staff.
+The Field Station is a living, learning and active research lab that offers students opportunities that can’t be found on most other campuses.
+Our unique facility offers students the ability to care for over 30 animal ambassadors, rehabilitate wildlife, participate in field research, and maintain several natural areas under the direction of faculty and professional staff.